claustres/mether/README.md

 ## Basic concepts

 In Physics, a *quark* is an elementary particle and a fundamental constituent of matter.
 In Mether, a quark is an elementary chunk of data and a fundamental constituent of information.
-Like in Physics, there are different types of quarks known as flavors.
-Quark content addressing is based on cryptographic-hashes allowing integrity checking and providing wide, secure, trustless exchanges of data.
+Like in Physics, there are different types of quarks known as flavors : files, events, logs, etc. Quark content addressing is based on cryptographic-hashes allowing integrity checking and providing wide, secure, trustless exchanges of data.

 In Physics, a *hadron* is a composite particle made of quarks held together.
 In Mether, quarks can similarly be grouped in hadrons and manipulated as a batch.
 Hadrons are created using non-hierarchical metadata assigned to a piece of information, like tags or labels, which allows a data to be described and found again by searching.